 A variety of storm lily, Zephyranthes primulina, ht 20 cm), is a dainty member of the Amaryllidaceae family of bulbs.
-This species name was what it was sold it to me as, though I can find no reference to it in any of my books.
+This species name was what it was sold it to me as, though I can find no reference to it in any of my reference books.
+It is, however, a legitimate name, according to The Plant List.
 The genus is native to Central and Southern America and the Caribbean.
 This species has thin grassy foliage and soft yellow flowers like a crocus, and is easily grown in Sydney.
 It is very similar to the white-flowered Zephyranthes candida, which is autumn-blooming.
-It appears to be evergreen and flowers in December and early January.
+It appears to be evergreen and flowers in November, December and early January.
 It has a tendency to come into bloom after rain has fallen, hence the common name, and several flushes of flowers can be expected if there a few periods of rain in early summer.
 Thick clumps of bulbs will form and they can survive in quite dry positions, such as at the base of a hedge.
 This species produces a lot of seed.
 They will grow in sun or part-shade and can be cultivated in pots.